Bose QuietComfort Ultra Headphones vs Logitech G PRO X 2 LIGHTSPEED

 Who should buy each?

-Choose the Bose QuietComfort Ultra Headphones if: you travel frequently and need superior noise cancellation, you want immersive audio for movies and music, or you value comfort for all-day wear.
+Choose the Bose QuietComfort Ultra Headphones if: you want top-tier noise cancellation, need high audio fidelity for music, or prefer a comfortable fit for hours of listening.
 (8.96 oz weight)

 Conclusion